 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The ASU will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
 The new standard is effective for the Company on April 1, 2018.
 Early application is permitted but not before periods beginning on or after January 1, 2017.
 In March, April and May 2016, the FASB issued updates to the new revenue standard to clarify the implementation guidance on principal versus agent considerations for reporting revenue gross versus net, identifying performance obligations, accounting for licenses of intellectual property, transition, contract modifications, collectability, non-cash consideration and presentation of sales and other similar taxes with the same effective date.
 The standard permits the use of either the retrospective or cumulative effect transition method.
-The Company is evaluating the effect that ASU 2014-09 will have on its consolidated financial statements and related disclosures.
+The Company is in process of reviewing existing revenue contracts and related costs for evaluating the recognition of revenue from contracts with customers as well as commission and fulfillment costs that may require capitalization and amortization.
+The Company is also in process of identifying and implementing changes to our processes to meet the reporting and disclosure requirements.
+The Company expects the new standard could change the amount and timing of revenue and costs under certain arrangements types.
+The Company has not yet determined what impact the new guidance will have on its consolidated financial statements and related disclosures or concluded on the transition method.